schu4276/3601-lab3_angular-javalin/README.md

   - [Angular](#angular)
   - [Cypress (end-to-end testing)](#cypress-end-to-end-testing)

-During this lab, you will use a ToDo API like you created in the previous lab by building a basic client-side application using Angular.
+During this lab, you will use a todo API like you created in the previous lab by building a basic client-side application using Angular.
 This will enable you to better handle user input and display data returned from the server.
 As always, you'll be expected to make good use of the version control (e.g., branching for features and merging changes to the master branch as appropriate) and project management